TylerTemp/SaintsField/README.md

 **2.3.9**

-Add `PlayaRichLabel` for array label modification.
+1. Add `PlayaRichLabel` for array label modification.
+2. Fix callback for `OnChanged`, `RichLabel` etc. sometimes can not get a correct callback parameter filled.

 See [the full change log](https://github.com/TylerTemp/SaintsField/blob/master/CHANGELOG.md).